 It’s clear that someone who needs full time nursing care does not simply need social care services from a local authority.
 In addition, it is illegal for a local authority to take on responsibility for providing care to someone who should be receiving care from the NHS.

 And yet thousands of people with significant healthcare and nursing care needs are currently paying for every penny of that care – because the NHS has passed responsibility for care to the local authority, which in turn puts the person needing care through means testing.

 So if you find yourself in a Continuing Healthcare assessment, and your relative has healthcare and nursing care needs, ask the assessors how exactly they justify saying those needs are social care needs.

 The Coughlan case is directly relevant here, too:

 Unless nursing care services are “merely incidental or ancillary to the provision of accommodation… and of a nature that an authority whose primary responsibility is to provide social services can be expected to provide” [Coughlan], a person’s care is the responsibility of the NHS – and it should be fully funded by the NHS.
 Any attempt by a local authority to take responsibility for such care (and certainly if a local authority starts charging top-ups for such care), is likely to be illegal.

-Have you come up against this problem in assessments – where health needs are described at social care needs, and for that reason you’re denied Continuing Healthcare funding?
+Have you come up against this problem in assessments – where health needs are described as social care needs, and for that reason you’re denied Continuing Healthcare funding?

 How To Get The NHS To Pay For Care – how to stand your ground and argue your case in Continuing Healthcare assessments.